polyseam/cndi/docs/cloud-setup/azure/azure-setup.md

 ![Add role assignment](/docs/cloud-setup/azure/img/members.png)

-1. Click Select members.

-2. Find and select the users, groups, or service principals.\
+1. Select the "users, groups, or service principals".

-   You can type in the Select box to search the directory for your app name
+2. Then click "Select members" and search for the app registration you created earlier.

-3. Click Select to add the app to the Members list.
+3. Click "Select" to add the app to the Members list.

 4. Click Next.